Vintage photo album with family portraits

 Excerpt from the marriage record of Howard Barnes & Florence Pearson.
 Image from FamilySearch.

-Both the bride and groom listed their names and places of residence, and often the parents will also be listed.
+Both the bride and groom listed their names and places of residence, and parents are often listed as well.
 If either party was below the legal age to marry, a parent or guardian would sign a notice giving parental consent to the marriage.

-Keep in mind that the bride could have had a previously unknown marriage and may not be using her maiden name on the record you are examining.
-If the parents are not listed on the marriage record, check the surnames of witnesses as they could be siblings or another relative of the bride.
+Keep in mind that the bride may have had a previously unknown marriage and might not be using her maiden name on the record you are examining.
+If parents are not listed, check the surnames of witnesses, as they could be siblings or other relatives of the bride.

-Another consideration: did your ancestor get a divorce?
-In some cases – especially if she had no children – your ancestor may have elected to have her maiden name restored.
-In that case, her maiden name should be stated in the divorce paperwork, so be sure to obtain a copy to find out.
+Did your ancestor divorce?
+In some cases, particularly if she had no children, a woman may have elected to have her maiden name restored.
+If so, her birth surname should be stated in the divorce paperwork.

 Here are a few places to find marriage records online: